 The Ethics Law requires the Commission to hold the hearing and render an opinion in the matter within a certain time limit, unless waived by the subject, and the Ethics Law requires the opinion to include findings of fact and conclusions of law.
 (NRS 281A.745, 281A.765) Section 53 of this bill requires the Commission to render a decision in the matter within the existing time limit, unless waived by the subject, but section 53 provides the Commission with more time to prepare the written opinion in the matter by requiring the Commission to issue the written opinion within a specified time limit after the decision is rendered.
+Section 53 additionally allows the Commission to extend the time limit for good cause, but it must set a specific and reasonable time period for such an extension.
 Sections 53 and 57 of this bill also clarify that, in addition to including findings of fact and conclusions of law, the written opinion must otherwise comply with the requirements for a final decision under Nevada's Administrative Procedure Act.
 (NRS 233B.125)